janlelis/unibits/README.md

 ## Color Coding

-Each byte of the given string is highlighted using the following mechanism:
+Each byte of the given string is highlighted using the following mechanism (characters -> codepoints):

 - Red for invalid bytes
 - Orange for unassigned bytes/characters
 - Blue for control characters
 - Light blue for blanks
+- Non-control formatting characters in pink
 - Random color for all other characters

 ## Setup